 Once the application opens, you will be able to view the complete list of placement opportunities offered for the upcoming academic year.
 You will not be able to see the list of placements until this time.

-The deadline to submit your application was Monday, June 20, 2022 at 5 p.m.
+The deadline to submit your application is Monday, June 19, 2023 at 5 p.m.

 The Application Process

-- Log in to the application system using your UTORid
+- Log in to the placement system using your UTORid

 - Carefully review the in-field learning placements offered